 - the value of the home.

-The amount you receive will also depend on the lender offering it, so it is worthwhile to speak with multiple lenders in order to find the best deal.
+The amount you receive will also depend on the lender offering it.
+Therefore, it is worthwhile to speak with multiple lenders in order to find the best deal.

 How do I apply?

-Before you can apply for a HECM, you are required to meet with a counselor from a government-approved housing counseling agency, who is obligated to explain both the costs and implications of the loan, as well as the alternatives that are available to you.
+Before you can apply for a HECM, you are required to meet with a counselor from a government-approved housing counseling agency.
+This counselor is obligated to explain both the costs and implications of the loan.
+Additionally, they must inform you of any alternatives available to you.
 A list of counselors is available here on the HUD website, or you can call the agency at 1-800-569-4287.
-You’ll want to go into this meeting informed, so make sure you do your research and come prepared with any questions you have.
+You’ll want to go into this meeting informed.
+Make sure you do your research and come prepared with any questions you have.